 2011 DHI passes registration and becomes a Registered Community Housing Provider through the NSW Housing Registrar.

 2014 NSW Government tenders fail to sufficiently provide for women-only services, threatening YPR and DH with closure.
 Leichhardt Women’s Community Health Centre and our management committee form ‘SOS Women’s Services’ with other women’s services to advocate against the impending closures.
 SOS Women’s Services embarks on a community campaign and receives support from all four local councils, meets with government ministers and Members of Parliament across the political spectrum and collects 14,000 signatures in four weeks to table in Parliament.
 In September, the recently named Family and Community Services Minister, the Hon.
 Gabrielle Upton visits YPR and announces that funding is restored to both services along with the other specialist women’s services in the inner city and that they will retain their main properties.
+Detour House continues its services under lead agency B Miles for the Inner City Service for Women with Complex Needs.
+YPR continues its services under the Homeless Youth Assistance Program (HYAP) formally named the Homeless Support Service for Girls and Young Women with Complex Needs.

 2016 YPR changes its name to The Girls Refuge (TGR) to reflect the name it became known as during the campaign to save it from closure.
+The management committee releases the new Strategic Plan 2016-22.